Yellow Button - Firely Server for your Simplifier project¶

 The script will pull images from the Docker hub as necessary, and then start the Firely Server.
 Firely Server will load all the conformance resources from the core specification, and from your project into its Administration database.
-You can read Controlling the Conformance Resources if you want to know more about this.
+You can read Conformance Resources if you want to know more about this.
 Since this may take some time, you will see a progress bar.
 Firely Server is allowed to finish this task in at most 6 minutes.

 As soon as Firely Server is ready, the script will finish and it will open your browser on the endpoint of Firely Server: http://127.0.0.1:8080/, showing the landing page.
 For further use of the Firely Server RESTful API you will want to use an API testing tool like Postman.

 If the script does not finish in due time, please check the Common errors and mistakes below.

 Common errors and mistakes¶

 error during connect: Get http://%2F%2F.%2Fpipe%2Fdocker_engine/v1.39/containers/json: open //./pipe/docker_engine: The system cannot find the file specified.
 In the default daemon configuration on Windows, the docker client must be run elevated to connect.
 This error may also indicate that the docker daemon is not running.
 Docker is not running, now exiting the script.
 See https://docs.docker.com/docker-for-windows/install/ for more information.

 Solution: The problem is exactly as stated – your Docker for Windows is probably not running.
 Start it from the Windows Start menu and try again.

 ERROR: for vonk-web Cannot start service vonk-web: error while creating mount source path '/host_mnt/c/data/yellowbutton/us-core-VonkDockerServer/license': mkdir /host_mnt/c: file exists